Does medical school ranking matter? We’ll unpack this question and everything you need to know about rankings below!

 Harvard University is the top-ranked university in the U.S. and worldwide.

-Deciding which medical school to attend can be a difficult decision.
-Your choice should factor in your school’s reputation, test scores, financial aid, specialty programs, and more.
+Deciding which medical school to attend can be challenging.
+You should consider the school’s reputation, instruction quality, financial aid opportunities, specialty programs, and more.

-Different criteria form every rank list, but the only list that should matter is yours.
-The best way to find the perfect medical school for you is by researching a few specific areas and compiling a list.
+Different criteria form every rank list, but your personal list matters most.
+The best way to find the perfect medical school is by researching, identifying what factors are most important to you, and compiling a list.

-Consider both statistician and personal factors when making your decision.
 If you’re still having trouble deciding, listen to your gut.
 The only person who can determine your future is you.
+Good luck!